How to resolve dependencies in apt-get

 Resolve all dependencies when installing a package with apt-get.

-on a package it will tell you the dependencies you don’t have installed.
-So, in order to resolve all these dependences you need to leverage build-dep
+Ubuntu Linux’s defacto standard install utility is apt-get.
+It allows you to install packages, add sources for where to get packages, etc… Every once in awhile when you run apt-get install on a package it will tell you the dependencies you don’t have installed.
+So, in order to resolve all these dependences you need to leverage build-dep.

 Example usage:

-If that fails, make sure the source list is up to date.
+sudo apt-get build-dep <package name>If that fails, make sure the source list is up to date.

 Also, try updating the linux headers by doing: